lmboucher/plume-drone-measurements/README.md

 I advise you after this first try to write a little program (mine is in Python) to read incoming data easily without having to do again all those last steps.

+### Create a program to communicate with the GPS module

+PUT MY PROGRAM HERE

-# Android application for communication with the Raspberry
+## Android application for communication with the Raspberry

 SCHÉMAAAAAAAAA